BytingBitz/pyscrapify/readme.md

 ***
 # Future:

 It is hoped this repository can serve as a robust framework that enables easier setup of responsible scraping activities.
 We will continue to work on resolving bugs and improving the functionality of the core framework.
 Additionally, where appropriate, we will work to repair scrapers added to the official repository.
+Here are some goals for future versions:

+Roadmap to v1.1

+* Ensure Linux and Windows compatibility
+* Move to more robust dependency manager

+Roadmap to v1.2

+* Explore making pyscrapify a package

 ***
 # License: